wp-plugins/woocommerce-dynamic-gallery/readme.txt

 = Premium Upgrade =

-A small once only Premium upgrade activates a total of 22 different settings that allows you to tweak and style the WooCommerce Dynamic Gallery to match your theme and your preferences to perfection.
+The Premium Gallery upgrade unlocks a host of great premium features.
 You will see all of the available upgrade features on the plugins admin panel.
-The Premium upgrade also gives you access to lifetime guaranteed same day one-on-one support by email.
+Those Pro features include:

+* Responsive Gallery option.
+Set gallery wide to % and it becomes fully responsive image product gallery including the image zoom pop up.
+* Option to turn the Gallery off on single product pages.
+If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.
+* Option to set gallery to show all product variation images in the product page Galleries.
+* Option to over-ride show product variation images on any single product page.
+* Activate these up to 25 different feature options to set the look and unique workings of each part of the Gallery including:

+- Image Gallery - 7 Options plus 4 different transition effects.
+- Caption - 5 Options plus topography editor.
+- Nav Bar - 7 Option including, disable / enable plus full topography editor.
+- Lazy-Load scroll bar - 2 Options including enable / disable.
+- Thumbnails - 4 Options including enable, disable.

 = Localization =
 * English (default) - always include.
 * .po file (woo_dgallery.po) in languages folder for translations.